encode/django-rest-framework/docs/api-guide/serializers.md

             """
             Given a dictionary of deserialized field values, either update an existing model instance, or create a new model instance.

-            Note that if we don't define this method, then deserializing data will simply return a dictionary of items.
             """
             if instance is not None:
                 instance.title = attrs.get('title', instance.title)